ANNUBS/annubes/README.dev.md

 ### Publishing the docs

-The docs are published on github pages.
+The docs are published on GitHub Pages.
 We use [mike](https://github.com/jimporter/mike) to deploy the docs to the `gh-pages` branch and to manage the versions of docs.

 For example, to deploy the version 2.0 of the docs to the `gh-pages` branch and make it the latest